Jennifer Hereth, Guest Curator

 The 2019-2020 Juried Student Art Exhibition

-has been replaced with an Online Virtual Art Exhibition.
+was replaced with an Online Virtual Art Exhibition.

 One of the goals of higher education should always be to prepare